 hall of Granger.
 He came to Austin from Granger in 1923 to attend the University of Texas for two years where he took his pre-dental course.
+While a student in the years where he took his prediction course.
 While a student in the University, he was an active member of the Newman Club.

-He later altended and obtained his dental degree from the Northwestern University School of Dentistry at Evanstown, Ill., and had practiced his profession in Austin for 30 years.
+He later attended and obtained his denial degree from the Northwestern University School of Dentistry at Evanstown, Ill., and had practiced his profession in Austin for 30 years.

 He was one of the original members of the parish of St. Ignatius, Martyr, and active in the affairs of that church.
 For a number of years he served on the parish advisory committee and was a member of the building committee.
-He was master of ceremonies for the ground breaking of the new St. Ignatius Parish School on Oltor Street on Oct.
+He was master of ceremonies for the ground breaking of the new St. Ignatius Parish School on Olter Street on Oct.
 10.